 All organisations offered their full support in an attempt by the state to resolve the matter.
 Besides senior IUML leaders, representatives of Muslim organisations like Samastha, Kerala Muslim Jamaat, KNM, Jamaat-e-Islami, KNM Markazudawa, Wisdom Islamic Organisation, Kerala Jamiyyathul Ulama, MES and MSS participated in the meeting.

-The Munambam Waqf land issue
+The Munambam Wakf land issue

 LDF in a tough spot

-Meanwhile, the LDF seems to be experiencing internal trouble due to disagreements over the Waqf land issue, with certain leaders of Kerala Congress (M), a key ally, publicly condemning the current law as 'immoral' and challenging the Left's stance.
+Meanwhile, the LDF seems to be experiencing internal trouble due to disagreements over the Wakf land issue, with certain leaders of Kerala Congress (M), a key ally, publicly condemning the current law as 'immoral' and challenging the Left's stance.

-Kerala Congress (M) state general secretary K Ananda Kumar, in a statement on the party's letterhead, said that around 600 families in Cherai and Munambam villages in Ernakulam district were fighting for survival against the Waqf Board's allegedly unlawful claims on their properties.
+Kerala Congress (M) state general secretary K Ananda Kumar, in a statement on the party's letterhead, said that around 600 families in Cherai and Munambam villages in Ernakulam district were fighting for survival against the Wakf Board's allegedly unlawful claims on their properties.

-Although the CPM ally's position on the issue has not been officially announced, party sources said leaders of the Kerala Congress (M) have started openly supporting the protest in Cherai and Munambam against the Waqf Board's claim over residents' land, PTI reported.
+Although the CPM ally's position on the issue has not been officially announced, party sources said leaders of the Kerala Congress (M) have started openly supporting the protest in Cherai and Munambam against the Wakf Board's claim over residents' land, PTI reported.

 The protests in Munambam and Cherai are led by the Catholic Church, which is the traditional vote base of Kerala Congress (M), headed by Rajya Sabha MP Jose K Mani.

 The Catholic Church, whose followers hold significant influence in the Wayanad Lok Sabha seat, where a by-election is being held, has taken a position similar to that stated by Kumar in the release.
-Kumar also stated that people should not be forced to approach a Waqf tribunal with pleas to save their lands and homes.
+Kumar also stated that people should not be forced to approach a Wakf tribunal with pleas to save their lands and homes.

 He further said that no government should permit people to be evicted from land and homes they had purchased, registered, and paid taxes on.